 What is Seasonal Energy Efficiency Ratio (SEER)?

 The SEER rating is the maximum efficiency rating, meaning that this is the best possible rating for your HVAC system.
-It’s much like average MPG for a vehicle.
+It’s much like the average MPG for a vehicle.
 When the equipment is properly taken care of and used in a typical manner, it can perform at peak efficiency.
-The efficiency of a system will also depend on a number of other variables, including the size of your home and the condition of your ductwork.
+The efficiency of a system will also depend on several other variables, including the size of your home and the condition of your ductwork.

 What is Heating Seasonal Performance Factor (HSPF)?

 The heating seasonal performance factor (HSPF) is an efficiency rating system used for heat pumps.
 Like the SEER rating, the higher the HSPF rating, the higher the energy efficiency of the heating system.
 The more energy efficient the heat pump is, the less energy it uses during operation, helping homeowners save more on energy bills over time.